 What is a plug-in hybrid?

 Plug-in hybrids (or PHEV - plug-in hybrid electric vehicle) come with the benefit of letting you recharge the battery by plugging it into the mains.
-This means you're not dependent on recouping energy through regeneration to charge the battery.
+This means you're not dependent on recouping energy through regeneration to charge the battery, or using the engine as a generator to charge it.

 This means you can drive away from home knowing you have a full battery.
-Because the batteries of plug-in hybrids are bigger than self-charging hybrids (typically, you can drive 20 miles on just the battery), you may choose to do your urban or local driving in battery mode, only switching to the engine when you're on larger roads.
+Because the batteries of plug-in hybrids are bigger than self-charging hybrids (typically, you can drive 20 miles on just the battery), you may choose to do your urban or local driving in battery mode, only switching to the engine when you're on larger roads where range might be a concern.

 The regeneration on braking still works on the plug-in hybrid as it would in a "self-charging" hybrid, so in essence, you don't lose anything.
-Plug-in hybrids are becoming widely available, but typically are more expensive than the same car as a regular hybrid, because of the adaptions needed for charging and often carrying a larger battery.
+Plug-in hybrids are becoming widely available, but typically are more expensive than the same car as a regular hybrid, because of the adaptions needed for charging and the larger battery.

 The Hyundai Ioniq and the Toyota Prius are both available as regular hybrid or plug-in hybrid and there's about £5,000 difference in price between the two - but both these plug-in models also have larger capacity batteries, offering more power and more driving range on electric alone.